MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-II-US-Copyright-Office-Library-Congress/subchapter-A-Copyright-Office-Procedures/part-202-Preregistration-Registration-Claims-Copyright/section-202.3.md

 (i) Where a work has been registered as unpublished, another registration may be made for the first published edition of the work, even if it does not represent a new version;

-(ii) Where someone other than the author is identified as copyright claimant in a registration, another registration for the same version may be made by the author in his or her own name as copyright claimant;4
+(ii) Where someone other than the author is identified as copyright claimant in a registration, another registration for the same version may be made by the author in his or her own name as copyright claimant;2

-4 An *author* includes an employer or other person for whom a work is “made for hire” under 17 U.S.C.
+2 An *author* includes an employer or other person for whom a work is “made for hire” under 17 U.S.C.
 101. This paragraph does not permit an employee or other person working “for hire” under that section to make a later registration in his or her own name.
 In the case of authors of a joint work, this paragraph does permit a later registration by one author in his or her own name as copyright claimant, where an earlier registration identifies only another author as claimant.

 (iii) Where an applicant for registration alleges that an earlier registration for the same version is unauthorized and legally invalid, a registration may be made by that applicant.

 (c) *Application for registration.* (1) An application for copyright registration may be submitted by any author or other copyright claimant of a work, or the owner of any exclusive right in a work, or the duly authorized agent of any such author, other claimant, or owner.

 (2) An application for copyright registration shall be submitted by using one of the methods set forth in paragraph (b) of this section.
 All completed application forms shall be accompanied by the appropriate filing fee, as required in § 201.3(c) of this chapter, and the deposit copies and materials required under 17 U.S.C.
-408 and § 202.20.6 All applications submitted for registration shall supply the information required by the particular application and shall include a certification.
+408 and § 202.20 or § 202.4, as applicable.
+All applications submitted for registration shall supply the information required by the particular application and shall include a certification.
 The certification shall consist of:

 (i) A designation that the party signing the print application, or submitting the application electronically, falls within an accepted status from among the following: author, claimant, an owner of exclusive rights, or a duly authorized agent of the author, claimant, owner of exclusive rights;